 She is a member of the First Presbyterian Church of Raleigh where she served as a Deacon.

-Amy is a member of the Wake County Bar Association and the Family Law Section of the North Carolina Bar Association.
+Amy is a Fellow of the American Academy of Matrimonial Lawyers, and a member of the Family Law Section of the North Carolina Bar Association and Wake County Bar Association.

-Amy is has been the Chair of the Continuing Legal Education Committee of the Family Law Section of the North Carolina Bar Association since 2019.
-She recently completed a three-year term as a Council Member with the Family Law Section from 2018-2021 and served as past Chair of the History of the Family Law Section from 2011-2019.
-She has been a member of the Legislative Committee of the Family Law Section since 2010.
+Amy has served as Chair of the Continuing Legal Education Committee of the Family Law Section of the North Carolina Bar Association since 2019.
+She recently completed a three-year term as a Council Member with the Family Law Section from 2018-2021 and was past Chair of the History of the Family Law Section from 2011-2018.
+Previously, she was a member of the Legislative Committee of the Family Law Section from 2010-2018